reallocf/IMPharm/README.md

 # PharmTeam

-1. Install virtualenv
+1.Install virtualenv

 run "pip install virtualenv --user" on the command line

-2. Run make to set up dev environment
+2.Run make to set up dev environment

 run "make" on the command line